Winding its way between 30 acres of vineyards is our public

 Sturgeon and Trout – Ask a local

-Located at the City Park, the Glenns Ferry Pool is very clean
+Located at the City Park, the Glenns Ferry Pool is a full-sized pool that is

 General Swim Hours: